WilliamClintC/Geocoding_Task/readme.md

 checks if the names match up

 try to edit the adresses a bit more remove the north of blah blah and south of blah blah

+NOTE TO UPGRADE THE RV AND TRAVELLERS CODE SUCH THAT WE CAN ALSO GAIN LOCATIONS if we just search LONGitude. in RV an travvleerrs